The Faith in Cowal Walking Trails

 Cowal offers a fantastic environment for those who enjoy walking in nature.
 The extensive network of Forestry roads, community woodlands, nature trails and core paths mean that getting around on foot is perfectly achievable with a little planning.

 And Argyll’s signature mix of rugged shorelines, dramatic sea lochs, sublime inland lochains, imposing Corbetts, cascading falls, fertile glens and verdant hillsides mean that there’s always something to hold your attention.
-The unspoiled Scottish landscape, abundant with God’s creatures, offers an immediate experience of the sacred and divine to even the most beleaguered pilgrim.
+Our unspoiled Scottish landscape, abundant with God’s creatures, offers an immediate experience of the sacred and divine to even the most beleaguered pilgrim.

 The walking routes below link up all fifteen pilgrim sites in Cowal.
 We have divided them into geographic circuits.
 They come in varying levels of difficulty; some are short loops on good surface, which can be enjoyed in an afternoon, others are long distance routes with a good deal of hill climbing and improvisation.
-More will be published throughout 2020.

 See below for maps of each walking route for pilgrims in Cowal, Argyll

 Keep scrolling for maps and guides of each pilgrim route in Cowal, Argyll, Scotland

 The guides further down the page have been designed to create loops constrained to smaller geographical areas of Cowal.
 This is to cater to visitors who don’t have enough time for a complete tour of Cowal.
 You can combine the loops and trails in any way you desire in order to create your own Cowal Pilgrimage.
 For your convenience, however, we’ve collated three different itineraries that daisy chain some of the routes below into a pilgrimage that encompasses most of the sacred sites in Cowal.